ericpelinski/ericpelinski.github.io/_projects/homework5.md

 In this assignment, I explored the UIUC Building Inventory dataset to understand historical construction trends and agency resource accumulation.

-## Plot 1: Construction Timeline (Static)
+## Plot 1: Buildings Constructed By Year

-This plot visualizes the timeline of building construction from 1900 to the present day.
-I chose a Line Chart encoding because the primary goal is to show trends over a continuous temporal variable (Year Constructed).
-The Y-axis utilizes a simple `count()` aggregation to highlight periods of high activity, such as the post-WWII expansion era.
-I filtered the data to exclude years prior to 1900 and removed invalid entries to ensure the timeline accurately reflects modern infrastructure development.
+This plot visualizes the timeline of building construction for all agencies combined from 1900 to 2019.
+I chose a Line Chart encoding because the primary goal is to show trends over time (Year Constructed).
+The Y-axis uses `count()` aggregation to display the amounts of buildings constructed in a given year.

+I filtered the data to exclude years prior to 1900 since that data contains a lot of missing information, as well as to keep the visualization more relevant to current times.
+Doing this also allowed the width of the visualization to be reduced, making it easier to read and interperet.

+I used ordinal encoding for the year, since I didn't want years to be expressed as a continuous numerical variable.
+By using ordinal encoding, each year was given its own "bucket", preventing any errors such as decimal points if you were to zoom in on the graph.
 <div id="vis1"></div>

 <script type="text/javascript">